Classification: Day Division or Evening Division Student.

 Online classes follow the undergraduate day refund policy regardless of login status.
 Summer classes follow the evening refund policy.
 The University uses federal regulations to determine the refund of federal financial aid funds to the federal government.
 A copy of this federal refund calculation is available on the Financial Aid webpage or at the University’s Financial Aid Office.

-Any student who withdraws or changes credit hours or room and board status after the semester begins is obligated for a full semester’s room charge.
-Board will be charged to the official date of withdrawal, plus an additional charge of 25 percent of the unused portion.
+Any student who withdraws or changes room and board status after the semester begins is obligated for a full semester’s room charge.
+Changes to the board plan may be made during the first two weeks of the semester with no penalty.
+After that time, students will be billed in full for the board plan.

 The effective date for calculating refunds will be the effective date indicated on the Notification of Student Leave of Absence/Withdrawal form.
 Failure to complete this withdrawal form results in an unofficial withdrawal.
 Refunds, transcripts and recommendations will be withheld by the University until this official form is received.
 It is also the student’s responsibility to drop his/her classes through WebAdvisor when s/he completes this form.